-Serving approximately 600 children in preschool through grade 6, the Swanton School is the second largest PK – 6 elementary school in Vermont.
+Serving approximately 515 children in preschool through grade 6, the Swanton School is one of the largest PK – 6 elementary school in Vermont.
 We are located near the shores of beautiful Lake Champlain.
 Our community includes a historical railroad museum, a wildlife refuge, and a museum of Native American History.

 Agriculture is an important part of our community culture, with apple orchards, dairy farms, and organic vegetable farms in the surrounding area.
 We enjoy a great deal of support from families and community members as we work to educate Swanton’s children.